Configuring syslog on ESXi

 Configuring ESXi Firewall Exception using the esxcli command/syslog port:

-Note: You may need to manually open the Firewall rule set for syslog when redirecting logs.
+Note: It may be required to manually open the firewall rule set for syslog when redirecting logs.

-To open outbound traffic through the ESXi Firewall on UDP port 514 and TCP ports 514 and 1514, run these commands:
+• To open outbound traffic through the ESXi Firewall on UDP port 514 and TCP ports 514 and 1514:

 esxcli network firewall ruleset set --ruleset-id=syslog --enabled=true